Bira/octopus-carnival/_drafts/wir-mm-4e-ooze.md

 around and leave.
 This is complicated by the fact that sometimes these creatures wait in ambush.
-Also, adventurers are neither regular nor sensible, and they like to delve into exactly the sort of place oozes thrive in, so they end up running into these creatures with much more frequency than civilians.
+Also, adventurers are neither regular nor sensible, and they like to delve into exactly the sort of place oozes thrive in, so they end up running into these creatures much more often than civilians.

 Oozes are drawn to heat and movement, so they often try to eat living creatures, but they don't have a preference for them over any other organic matter and can